pbain63/website/README.md

 on how to use Git and GitHub together.

 ## Getting started
-To get started with this project, just `clone` this repository.
+To get started with this project, just `clone` this repository and surface further